 Diving in Vanua Levu

 Vanua Levu is home to the type of diving for which Fiji is famous: fabulous wall, caves and overhangs festooned with all manner of hard and soft corals, a great variety of reef fish as well as jaw-dropping encounters with mighty pelagics.
-Unlike some other areas in Fiji however, Savusavu diving, accessed from the nearby dive resorts, has such a variety of sites that there is enough to keep all levels of diver happy during their trip.
+Unlike some other areas in Fiji however, Savusavu diving, accessed from the nearby resorts, has such a variety of sites that there is enough to keep all levels of scuba diver happy during their trip.

 Within the relatively sheltered confines of the enormous Savusavu Bay the sites are less demanding but far from uninteresting, whereas beyond, in the currents that sweep up through the Somosomo Strait, can increase the dramatic intensity to levels of fever pitch.
 So it provides a range to suit all levels, from quiet easy sites to the more exposed and challenging dive spots.

 Savusavu is an interesting town located on the shore of a magnificent harbour on Fiji's second largest island of Vanua Levu and is only a short flight away from Nadi or Suva.
-Those who come here will find high quality resorts, plenty of Fijian character as well as no shortage of topside activities.
+Those who come here will find high quality dive resorts, plenty of Fijian character as well as no shortage of topside activities.
 It is of course, the diving which is of the highest importance and with such variety, Savusavu in Vanua Levu cannot fail to impress.

 Dive Site Descriptions